 Imagine being the only person left alive after a plane crash.
-At first you would probably feel gracious for being lucky enough to live through such a nightmare, but then the survivor’s guilt would set in and that’s when things get dark.
+At first you would probably feel gracious for being lucky enough to live through such a nightmare, but then the survivor’s guilt would set in, and that’s when things get dark.
 All of the stories you’re about to read are full of strong people who survived horrific tragedies, some political, and some personal.
-Keep reading to find out about the most insane sole survivor stories where people lived through the unthinkable.
+Keep reading to find out about the most wild sole survivor stories where people lived through the unthinkable.

 A Loose Crocodile On An Airplane Caused A Crash That Killed All But One Passenger

 In June 2014, a small plane crashed on a routine trip across the Congo.
 The pilot and 19 passengers all died, leaving only one survivor to tell his unbelievable story.
 Apparently, a fellow passenger had smuggled a live crocodile onto the flight in his luggage, and when the crocodile escaped, the loose reptile caused a panic.
 Crew and passengers stampeded to the front of the airplane, dangerously shifting the plane's weight and throwing it off balance, leading to the fatal crash.

 Only One Woman Lived Through A Salon Shoot Up